aritchie/settings/readme.md

 * You can store/retrieve just about any type of object (thanks to Newtonsoft.Json)
 * You can monitor for changes using the Changed event
-* You can use roaming profiles which is useful for iOS app groups and android wear.
+* You can use roaming profiles which is useful for:
+    * iOS app groups
+    * iOS extensions
+    * iWatch
+    * Android Wear

 ##To use, simply call: